partha-bro/study-repo/Web_developer/12-authenticate/README.md

         Step 4: passport create a model stategy and serialize and deserialize

-            passport.use(User.createStrategy())
-            passport.serializeUser(User.serializeUser())
+            passport.use(User.createStrategy())     // we can not use LocalStrategy because we use passport-local-mongoose module. so we use createStrategy() passport.serializeUser(User.serializeUser())
             passport.deserializeUser(User.deserializeUser())

-        Step 5: Authenticate user in register
+        Step 5: Authenticate user in register, register() method comes from passport-local-mongoose module. register() has three arguments
+            1. all other data in object format
+            2. user input password for encrypt
+            3. callBack function (err,user) of passport.authenticate('local')

             .post(
                 (req,res)=>{